SNOW RESORT KIRKENES

 Elisabeth Thorsen is a Norwegian shoemaker and artist living in Vardø!

 She graduated from the Norwegian shoemaker school in 2008 and has been making art out of shoes ever since.
 She approaches her projects with a unique angle as she is making pieces of art, not merely functional footwear.
-Her shoes have an aesthetic expression, pleasing to the eye as well as challenging to fully grasp.
-She likes to craft her shoes experimenting with unusual material not commonly used for shoemaking.
 Recycled material such as furniture, pencils, carpets, drapes and other unusual material such as ice, sugar and sports tape has all been included in her work.
+Her inspiration is from fairytales, nature, art and 70s movies.
+She also does performancesboth live and in video productions.

 Artists Webpage: madebybetty.com